 After the expiry of Traeger’s patent of pellet grills, quite a few brands came forward and tried to capitalize on the demand for pellet grills, owing to their ease of use and delicious results.
 Among the few that did manage to make a strong foothold and earn loyal followers by bringing excellent products to the market is recteq.
 A relative newcomer to the pellet grill market compared with Traeger, recteq has already become a household name thanks to their no-compromise attitude, excellent quality, and premium features.

 Recteq is known for producing quality pellet grills.
 The grills are made from heavy-duty metal parts and are known to stand the test of time.
 They are also among the manufacturers that understand the importance of infusing their products with the latest and greatest in terms of tech features.
-The focus is on convenience and ease-of-use but not at the cost of cooking quality and versatility.
+The focus is on convenience and ease of use but not at the cost of cooking quality and versatility.

 Heat retention and temperature control remain key strong points of recteq pellet grills.
 The company is also known for exemplary customer service.
 The grills come with long warranties, serving as proof that the manufacturer has faith in their product offerings.